Grilled Flank Steak

 Flank steak is one of those cuts I come back to every grilling season.
 It’s a fraction of the price of a tomahawk or ribeye, but when you cook it right (high heat, quick sear, proper rest), the flavor holds its own against steaks that cost three times as much.
 The outside gets a dark, smoky char while the inside stays pink and juicy.
 I’ve been making some version of this recipe since 2016, and it’s the one my husband asks for when grilling season kicks off.

 I developed this mustard-herb marinade specifically for this cut because it doesn’t absorb marinades the way skirt or hanger steak does.
-The stone ground mustard and red wine vinegar do the heavy lifting here.
+The stone ground mustard and red wine vinegar are what drive the flavor.
 The vinegar gently breaks down the surface fibers for a more tender bite, while the mustard creates a tangy crust that caramelizes on the grill.
 Fresh cilantro and parsley round it out with an almost chimichurri-like brightness that makes the whole plate smell incredible.
+One thing I picked up from a reader: press the marinade into the meat with your hands instead of just brushing it on.
+Takes an extra 30 seconds, but you get noticeably more flavor through every bite.

 What I love about this recipe is how little fuss it takes.
 I marinate for 2-8 hours (I’ve found 4 hours is the sweet spot for flavor without the meat turning chalky from the vinegar), preheat the grill to 450-500 degrees, and the steak is done in under 10 minutes.
 That’s faster than most weeknight dinners I make, and the cleanup is basically nothing.